WinterAxis/ESV-MD-Bible/The_Bible_esv/47_2_Corinthians/2_Cor_7.md

 And his affection for you is even greater, as he remembers the obedience of you all, how you received him with fear and trembling.

 ###### 16
-I rejoice, because I have complete confidence in you. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+I rejoice, because I have complete confidence in you.

 ***